 Not every single person will experience withdrawal symptoms in this way.
-Your body can react differently than another person’s would but these are some of the most common symptoms across a range of people and substances.
+Your body can react differently than another person’s body would.
+But these are some of the most common symptoms across a range of people and substances.

 Why is Withdrawal Dangerous?

-Those unfamiliar with the withdrawal definition often don’t realize how dangerous the process can be.
+Those who are unfamiliar with the process of withdrawal often do not realize how dangerous the process can be.
 During active addiction, drugs and alcohol cause damage to your body, particularly the heart.
 While experiencing withdrawal, your heart begins to work even harder because it’s trying to regain homeostasis.
 On top of this, certain substances such as alcohol and benzodiazepines can lead to withdrawals that can be potentially lethal.